How to file an Ohio annual report

 To file online:

-• Visit the business filing portal and create an account with just an email and a password.
+• Visit Ohio Business Central and create an account using your email and password.

 • Search for your business by name or charter number to access your dashboard showing all available filings.

-• Select your form (biennial report for professional entities or Certificate of Continued Existence for nonprofits) and update your principal address, registered agent, and officer information.
+• Select your form (biennial report Form 520 for professional associations and LLPs, or Statement of Continued Existence Form 522 for nonprofits) and update your principal address and registered agent information.
+Verify you are using the current form versions before submitting.

 • The system calculates your $25 fee and takes major credit cards.

 Paper filing works, but takes longer.
-Download the form from the Secretary of State's website, fill it out, and mail it with a $25 check or money order to the Columbus address listed.
-Mailed reports typically process in one to two weeks, with your stamped copy returning by mail.
+Download the form from the Secretary of State's website, fill it out on single-sided 8.5 x 11 paper, and mail it with a $25 check or money order payable to "Ohio Secretary of State" to P.O.
+Box 1390, Columbus, OH 43216 (or use the overnight address: 180 Civic Center Dr., Columbus, Ohio 43215).

 Due dates and deadlines